Accelerating your C/C++ application on AWS EC2 F2 (FPGA) Instances with Vitis#

 INFO: Vitis Setup PASSED.

-The main goal of hardware emulation is to insure functional correctness and determine how to partition the application between the host CPU and the FPGA.
-Hardware emulation does not require use of actual FPGAs and can be run on any compute instance.
+This section will walk you through the emulation process.
+The goal of hardware emulation is to verify functional correctness of the logic generated by the tools and partition the application between the host CPU and the FPGA.
+Hardware emulation does not use actual FPGAs and can be run on any compute instance.
 Using non-F2 EC2 compute instances during initial development reduces cost.

-To perform hardware emulation for any given example, run the following commands:
+To perform hardware emulation for the hello_world

-cd vitis/examples/vitis_examples
+cd $AWS_FPGA_REPO_DIR/vitis/examples/vitis_examples/hello_world

 Prior to starting a hardware emulation run, run the hw_file_check